When your finances are in a deep decline, going all out for extreme frugality can help you stay on budget.

-This book has so many different frugal ideas to save money and is one you can dip in and out of all the time.
+This book has so many different frugal stories about how to save money and is one you can dip in and out of all the time.

-Personally I find some parts verging on the extreme cheapskate side of money saving but overall it is an absolute gem packed full of ideas and helpful tips.
+Personally I find some parts verging on the extreme cheap living side of money saving but overall it is an absolute gem packed full of ideas and helpful tips.

-There is less on day to day tips and more on setting up your life in order to maximise your frugality and savings.
+There is less on day to day tips or frugal stories and more on setting up your life in order to maximize your frugality and savings.

-As a child I didn’t realise my parents were practising what we might call today extreme frugality.
+As a child I didn’t realize my parents were practicing what we might call today extreme frugality.

-Indeed I don’t think they would consider they were being super frugal.
+Indeed I don’t think they would consider they were being super frugal at all.
 Careful with money yes, extreme no.